We feel the Tervuren is a “special dog”.

 The Belgian Tervuren, however, is certainly not a dog for everyone.
 Temperamentally, they are very possessive of their loved ones and extremely demanding of your attention – they want you to do things with them and love to be taught.
 Because of this, if they are not given regular time by you, they are apt to invent their own entertainment, which may not be what you would chose them to do.
 They are an active dog, as the breed standard states: “Always in motion unless under command.”
 But for those who like to have a dog to do things with, they may well find the Tervuren fits the bill.

 The American Belgian Tervuren Club suggests that you try to learn as much about the breed as you can, both through literature as well as talking with owners and seeing a number of dogs.
 We do not sell dogs or recommend any particular breeders.
-We will provide you with a list of recommended reading, as well as our breeder referral list and list of local Belgian Tervuren club representatives.
+Search the breeder referral list and breed advisors list for contacts.
 The people on the breeder referral list have agreed to spend some time talking to those who would like to have a frank discussion about the breed.
+Contact an area club in your area or attend a local event.
 Both the breeder referral people and the local club representatives may know of some dogs or puppies that are available.
 If you contact any of them, we encourage you to do your homework on the breed first so that you are able to make the best judgment of what is right for you.

 Much depends on your needs, your desires, your living arrangements, and your plans for the dog.
-Please read The Right Dog for You by the American Kennel Club before making your decision.
 Although Tervuren are highly adaptable and are individual in the kind of attention they demand, most of them need a lot of time with their people.
-They can be kennel dogs, if necessary, but they'd much rather be with you.
+They can be kennel dogs, if necessary, but they’d much rather be with you.
 A lot of them think of themselves as over-sized lap dogs!

 Ask yourself a lot of other questions, too.
 Does the size fit your needs?
 How about the temperament?
 How about the coat?
 Tervuren shed once or twice a year, and are easy to keep groomed – a thorough brushing once or twice a week will generally keep them looking good.
 If you can’t abide dog hair even occasionally, however, then you shouldn’t be considering a dog of this breed.